bfeif/personal-website/content/posts/why-are-the-most-common-verbs-irregular-20220623.md

 ## Final Thoughts

 It can be a bit frustrating for language-learners that the most common verbs have the most irregular conjugations; myself included.
 However, this phenomenon is also a window into the beauty of language.
 Insofar as a language is a naturally evolving system, it adheres to certain self-organizing behaviors that other emergent systems do.
-For example, the human brain makes up for about [3% of the weight of an average adult-male](https://en.wikipedia.org/wiki/Brain_size#:~:text=The%20adult%20human%20brain%20weighs,in%20women%20about%201200%20g.), but [consumes a disproportionate 15% of the heart's cardiac output](https://en.wikipedia.org/wiki/Cerebral_circulation).
-In a sense, the verbs "to be" and "to go" in Portuguese, like the human brain in the human body, is where most of the magic happens, and so they receive the most attention.
-Languages, like the human body, are living, breathing emergent systems.
+Languages, are living, breathing emergent systems.

 ### Denkmit